 Lips–we like: Sun Bum’s Sunscreen Lip Balm in coconut!

 Use SPF/UV protection in your hair before you go in the sun.
 This will keep your color fresher for longer and keep your hair and scalp protected from sun damage (yes even hair can get sun damage).
-A lot of heat protectant sprays also contain this.
-We recommend Living Proof’s Restore Instant Protection because it’s easy to apply on damp or dry hair and leaves it looking shiny and healthy.
+We recommend Supergoop’s Poof 100% Mineral Part & Scalp Powder because it’s easy to apply and is part dry shampoo/part SPF 45 for maximum scalp protection.

 Put conditioner in your hair before swimming in the ocean or pool.
 Salt water is abrasive and pulls moisture out of your hair, as well as artificial color.
 Conditioner is moisturizing, so it will give you a buffer of protection.
 Sweat can also be very drying, so conditioner can help even if you’re not planning on going in the ocean.
 We recommend: Living Proof’s Perfecting Spray which also contains UV and heat protection up to 400 degrees.
 It is suggested to apply on damp hair but we also like to spray it on dry to rehydrate crispy ends.
 You can also slather on a deep conditioning mask to give yourself a little treatment while you swim.

 Be mindful of your medications, including topical treatments.
-Certain prescriptions are extremely photosensitive, putting you at risk for increased sun damage.
-This is true for many antibiotics and acne medications.
+Certain ingredients are photosensitive, which can increase sun damage.
+This is true for many antibiotics and acne products.
 Ask your doctor, and if this applies to you, it’s extremely important to follow the above steps.
 You might even wanna avoid the beach altogether.
 Sad, but true.

 While You’re Chillin